John Thornton (historian)

-John K. Thornton is an American historian specializing in the history of Africa, the African Diaspora and the Atlantic world.
+John K. Thornton (born 1949) is an American historian specializing in the history of Africa, the African Diaspora and the Atlantic World.
 He is a professor in the history department at Boston University.

 Biography

 Early life and education

 Thornton was born 3 May 1949 in Fort Monroe, Virginia.
 His father, Col. Robert L. Thornton, was then serving in the US Air Force, eventually becoming a professor of Business Administration at Miami University in Oxford, Ohio.
 His mother, Mary E. (Kelly) Thornton, a classicist, was also later a professor at Miami U. His sister is novelist Betsy Thornton.
 His daughter Amara Thornton is a historian of archaeology working in the United Kingdom.
 He was educated at the University of Michigan (1971) and UCLA (1972 and PhD 1979).
 He is married to fellow Africanist historian and collaborator Linda Heywood.

 Career

 Thornton held various history faculty positions in the United States and Africa during the 1980s including the University of Zambia, Allegheny College and the University of Virginia.
 He joined the faculty at Millersville University in 1986 and joined the Boston University faculty in fall 2003.